tendermint/tendermint/docs/tools/debugging/proposer-based-timestamps-runbook.md

 ```

 This query will graph the ratio of proposals the node considered timely to those it
-considered not timely.
+considered untimely.
 If the ratio is increasing, it means that your node is consistently
 seeing more proposals that are far from its local clock.
 If this is the case, you should
 check to make sure your local clock is properly synchronized to NTP.